NARPNet/NARPNet_NCS/README.md

 It is filled out in advance before each net.
 It is used in the `NCS_TFC` macro.

 * `AmCON_Level.txt`: The current AmRRON level from the AmRRON home page.
 A nod in support of AmRRON.
 Easy to get and update.
-Doesnt change much.
+Doesn't change much.
 Not sure if this will stay or not.

-* `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NTOTW in the NARPNet Digital Net.
+* `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NWOTW in the NARPNet Digital Net.
 But this file there in the `AmR Checkin` utility macro to make AmRRON checkins more convenient for operators.
 There is also a `Edit NWOTW` macro that brings up the file in a text editor to make it easy to change (see below on the edit macros).